1 Aim

 Personal responsibility is a philosophy or way of thinking that seeks to improve both the experience of those coming into contact with trust services and the experience of the workforce in providing or supporting care.
 It is a commitment to doing our best in providing safe, effective care for patients or service users and to continuously improve standards.
 Personal responsibility relies on:

-• the trust providing a supportive approach to improving and changing behaviour and practice
+- the trust providing a supportive approach to improving and changing behaviour and practice

-• managers acknowledging where either they or the trust could have handled matters differently, or where systems and processes require revision
+- managers acknowledging where either they or the trust could have handled matters differently, or where systems and processes require revision

-• support the development and processes associated with clinical governance, patient safety, reporting untoward incidents, quality, service improvement, patient and public Involvement and risk management
+- support the development and processes associated with clinical governance, patient safety, reporting untoward incidents, quality, service improvement, patient and public Involvement and risk management

-• where incidents occur, the trust offering an opportunity for all involved to reflect on what happened and how any possible improvements can be made in the future
+- where incidents occur, the trust offering an opportunity for all involved to reflect on what happened and how any possible improvements can be made in the future

 2 Scope

-3 Link to overarching policy and or procedure
+3 Link to overarching policies and procedure

-4 Procedure or implementation
+4 Procedure

 4.1 Defining personal responsibility

 Under this procedure the fundamental basis is that where any concerns arise, those involved reflect on their involvement, taking a shared responsibility for the matter giving rise to the concern and for any necessary improvements.
-This process is used to improve quality and to learn from mistakes, as managers and employees each reflect on their own responsibility for the things that happen around them.
+This process is used to improve quality and to learn from mistakes, as managers and colleagues each reflect on their own responsibility for the things that happen around them.

 When considering perceived concerns to be addressed under the personal responsibility framework, for those perceived concerns that are considered to be minor, they should be dealt with informally, encouraging reflection on personal responsibility and learning.
-In some cases additional training, coaching and advice may be agreed to be appropriate.
-Any minor concerns should be discussed with those involved and an Informal action note should be used to record the discussion and any agreed actions and support.
-This informal action Note can be found in the disciplinary toolkit.
+In some cases, additional training, coaching and advice may be agreed to be appropriate.
+Any minor concerns should be discussed with those involved and an informal action note should be used to record the discussion and any agreed actions and support.
+This informal action note can be found in the disciplinary toolkit.

 Where matters of moderate concern arise those involved are to be given the opportunity to reflect on the issue and how their actions may have contributed as part of a more structured personal responsibility framework meeting.
 The opportunity to address these concerns under the personal responsibility framework is often offered as an alternative to other formal processes such as the managing performance policy or the disciplinary policy.
-It allows individuals to accept their shared responsibility along with the trust and provide assurances for the future.
+It allows individuals to reflect and accept their shared responsibility along with the trust and provide assurances for the future.

 The personal responsibility framework is not designed to replace the disciplinary policy but may be used to deal with issues and concerns which are sufficiently serious, but not classified as potential gross misconduct issues, or where informal action has not proved to be successful.